 Joe Nuckols serves as the lead pastor at Pathway Visalia and teaches on Sunday mornings.
 He accepted Jesus as his Savior in October of 1999.
-He has enjoyed teaching the Word of God in various ministries to various age groups over the past 21 years, with most of this time spent serving as a high school youth leader and pastor.
+He has enjoyed teaching the Word of God in various ministries to various age groups over the past 22 years, with most of this time spent serving as a high school youth leader and pastor.
 He spent shorter periods as a young adult Sunday school teacher and children’s ministry teacher.
-He has also served many years as an elder.
+He has also served many years as a church elder.

 Joe graduated from Golden West High School here in Visalia, and also has both a bachelor’s degree and a master’s degree in Business Administration from Fresno State.